holunda-io/camunda-bpm-taskpool/docs/introduction/features.md

 title: Features
 ---

-## Supported process engines

-* Camunda BPM

-## Task List
+## Task pool

 A task list is an application that shows a list of tasks for each individual user, based on the user's profile, roles and authorizations.
 Polyflow's `taskpool` library provides a backend from which task lists can be served.
 As such, it can be seen as a replacement resp. add-on for Camunda's `TaskService`.
-The `taskpool` library
-provides the the following features:
+The `taskpool` library provides the the following features:

 * Task mirroring: provides a list of tasks in the system including all standard task attributes provided by Camunda BPM